rNintendoSwitch/MechaBowser/readme.md

 ### Main highlights
 * Super Mario Maker 2 level sharing
 * Auto-filtering and reposting of sanitized affiliate links
-* Message archiving via an http API
+* Message archiving
 * Full warn tier system
 * Moderator review of old warnings automatically
+* A social system with user profile cards to facilitate users looking-for-group
+* Automatic posting of current eShop deals and eShop new-releases
+* Tag system to create and post pre-made messages
+* Anti-spam system to combat trouble users and stop raids in their tracks

 ### Disclaimers
 This software is provided as-is without warranty and all modifications made to this codebase for commercial use or individual use must give credit in the form of documented code comments or in the case of large uses of this work, documented code comments **and** the inclusion of this readme; both with respect and in-addition to the license of this repository.
 See the license for applicable terms.
 No support will be given what-so-ever for attempts to run or modify this codebase.
-The bot is designed to work in a virtual environment with pip requirements and other external dependencies which are not included nor documented in this readme file, please don't ask me how to set these up.
+MechaBowser is designed to work in a virtual environment with pip requirements and other external dependencies which are not included nor documented in this readme file, please don't ask me how to set these up.